pego-labs/pego-chain/README.md

 ```

 #### 2. Setup Node Directory
 The genesis and config files are under [config folder](./config).
-You may copy them your node directory
+You may copy them to your node directory.
+Please note the config.toml may be updated constantly with more nodes join. **Make sure you always pull the latest version**
 ```shell
 mkdir -p ~/pego_node/data  ## create node directory cd ~/pego_node